SHAIKHSHAHI/Bookstore-Advance-Insights/README.md

 - Top 3 Performing Genres are Science Fiction,Mystery and Fancy in the case of Orders with Placed Orders (81,83,84).
 - on the Other side, Mystery and Science fictions also Comes under Top 3 Revenue generating Genres,
 - where Mystery genre is on the 2 nd position in both orders and Sales Case.
-- But Science fiction has lost its Position and From 1 st position directly came 3 rd Position in the Case of Generating Revenue.
+- But Science fiction has lost its Position and From 1 st position directly came to 3 rd Position in the Case of Generating Revenue.
 - Even if the Romance Category is not in the list of Top 3 Ordered Genres ,then also Romance is the Top 1 Revenue Generating Genre.
 - Romance Genre is Helping Business to Generate More income ,so we Sholud go with Romance Genre.
 - and Science Fiction is showing Popularity among Customers we should Provide Some Extra Benefits or Offers On this Genre to Builld Loyal Customers For the Business.
 - Total 6 Genre Books are there But,only this 4 Genres perfoming Good.
-- other 2 Genres Need More Marketing to shift inteest of customers to those genres also.
+- other 2 Genres Need More Marketing to shift interst of customers to those genres also.

 ## 6.Worst Performing Genre Placing Orders? /Worst Performing Genre Earning Revenue?
 ```python